Autumn Migration at Spurn Point Nature Reserve

 Sign giving information about the Wash Over at Spurn Point

-Although the light was too soft for serious photography, I couldn't resist snapping a few record shots, capturing the serenity of the scene.
+As we walked, the sky grew heavier and the sun disappeared behind clouds.
+Although the light was too soft for serious photography, I took a few record shots of the serene scene.

-Finally, we wrapped up our excursion and headed towards our accommodation for the next week, the sound of the sea still echoing in our ears.
+Finally, we wrapped up our excursion and headed towards our accommodation for the week, the sound of the sea still echoing in our ears.

 Guided walk - Day 2 at Spurn Point